Get

 Which Breed Is Right for You?

-Both breeds are intelligent and easy to train.
-However, a Collie is better suited for an experienced owner.
-A Golden Retriever has more emotional intelligence, which makes it a great therapy dog and companion.
+The Golden Retriever and Border Collie are intelligent and easy to train.
+However, the Border Collie is better suited for an experienced owner.
+A Golden Retriever has more emotional intelligence, which makes them a great therapy dog and companion.

-Both breeds are active and need a fair amount of exercise, but the Collie takes the cake on this one.
-Border Collies need lots of physical and mental stimulation and require an interactive owner that can provide vigorous exercise and not just a stroll in the park.
+Both breeds are active and need a fair amount of exercise, but the Border requires much more than the Golden Retriever.
+Border Collies need lots of physical and mental stimulation and require an interactive owner who can provide vigorous exercise and not just a stroll in the park.
 A Golden Retriever will be happy after a long walk or bike ride and a game of fetch.

 A Golden Retriever may be the better option if you are a family with kids.
 While both breeds are affectionate, Golden Retrievers are calmer and more sensitive, whereas a Collie may be too boisterous and have a tendency to herd small kids.

-Whether it’s a Goldie or a Collie you choose, both will need high-quality diets, early socialization and training, daily exercise, and lots of love.
+Whether you choose a Goldie or a Border Collie, both will need high-quality diets, early socialization and training, daily exercise, and lots of love.

 See Also: